First-Peoples-Cultural-Council/unicode-resources/orthography-resources/README.md

 For each published FirstVoices site, we include the following:

 1. alphabet_ordering.csv : a list of alphabet characters, in order.
 Note that each alphabet character may contain multiple graphemes, such as "kw" or "ll".
-2. character_variants.csv : a list of any variants for the alphabet characters, which are treated the same way when alphabetizing.
+2. character_variants.csv : a list of any variants for the alphabet characters, which are treated the as equivalent when sorting.
 For example, in English a variant of "a" is "A".
 3. confusable_characters.csv : a list of any confusables for the alphabet characters.
-4. ignored_characters.csv : a list of any punctuation characters that are ignored during alphabetical sorting
+4. ignored_characters.csv : a list of any punctuation characters that are ignored during sorting.

 [Read more about these resources and their context on our Knowledge Base.](https://firstvoices.atlassian.net/wiki/spaces/FIR1/pages/1704341)